-How much will we spend this Christmas?
+How much will we spend in Christmas 2020?

 This year, we’re all in need of a little festive cheer.
 So, as the nights begin to roll in and the mercury starts to plummet, it’s only right that we look forward to Christmas.
 However, Coronavirus has completely changed the way we live our lives so, could it change Christmas, too?

 To find out, we surveyed over 1,000 people from all over the UK.
 In doing so, we gained a picture of how much people in different cities and regions of the UK are planning to spend this Christmas on gifts, food and decorations.
 On top of this, we also asked whether they were changing their spending habits this year and whether they planned to spend their time any differently this festive season.
 Here’s what we found out.

 The graphic above shows what the average household spend will be across the UK this Christmas, which is split approximately 50/50 between food and gifts, if you compare it to spending data from last year.

 How Does this Compare to Previous Years?

 In the UK, we spend more on Christmas than any other European country.
 However, this year it appears as though the pattern may be different.
 This is because when we compare our survey data with

 Deloitte’s 2018 and 2019 Christmas surveys, we can see that people in the UK plan to spend almost £150 less on Christmas this year than they did in 2018 and 2019 – where the average spend was £560 and £567 respectively.

 As you can see, almost half of respondents (47.7%) told us that they were spending less because of the Coronavirus pandemic.
 As part of this, 20.1% of respondents told us that they planned to spend ‘hundreds of pounds less’ or ‘significantly less’ than last year.
 The rest of the data showed only a fraction of us (4%) intend to spend more and 10% and 30% of other respondents claimed they ‘weren’t sure yet’ or their spending would be probably unaffected by the pandemic.